-One of the main benefits of building a digital presence with the WordPress platform is that you can quickly and easily increase your WP web site’s functionality using plugins.
+One of the main advantages of using the WordPress platform is that you can easily expand your WP website’s functionality using applications called plugins.

 About Plugins

-Like most people, you probably have a device like a mobile phone.
-What happens when you want to access something new on your phone like a new software or business tool?
+Like most of us, you probably have a device like a smart phone.
+What do you do when you would like access to something new on your device like a new software or a business tool?

 Why, simple … you download and install an app!

-An app is a piece of software that is easy to install and immediately adds new features and functionality to your smart device.
+An app is a little software that is easy to install and integrates new features and functionality into any mobile device.

-(Just as there are social sharing apps for smart devices …)
+(Just like there are social sharing apps for smart phones …)

-A plugin is really similar to an app.
-You simply install and activate a little software application that provides new functionality to your website or blog …
+A plugin is similar to an app.
+You simply install and activate a little software application that provides new functionality to your website …

-(… you can also find social sharing plugins for WordPress!)
+(… you can also find social sharing plugins for WP users!)

-This also applies when creating a website or business blog.
-Companies sometimes fork out money up-front for bells and whistles they probably will never need.
+This also applies when setting up a new website or business blog.
+Many companies often pay for added features they may probably never need.

-For sound, strategic business planning reasons, we suggest a modular approach to growing a web presence presence and WP plugins are ideal for helping you achieve this.
+For sound, strategic business planning reasons, we suggest using a sustainable approach to setting up your website and WordPress plugins are ideal for doing this.

 Wouldn’t it be great if you could: